jbumbe/EdgewarePlusPlus/README.md

 •*Making a toggle to "check for dangerous options and confirm with user before closing" config setting, because I know many people (including myself!) are probably anxious about accidentally setting a discord setting or overwriting files on their computer*

 •*Actually making the version number work with Edgeware++ updates, it's not exciting but would be good to learn how to do properly*

+**Version 3**

+•*Added feature to change startup graphics per pack.
+File MUST be named "loading_splash.png" inside the resource directory.
+If none is found, automatically adjusts to the default.*
+>After I set out to do most of what I want to accomplish i'm hoping to add these features to the pack editor so people actually know they exist

+•*Actually made max video slider work properly.
+Max subliminals is still unfinished, but will be fixed next version (hopefully!)*
+>Thank god!
+I spent double-digit hours trying to figure out how do to this the most gracefully (or at least efficiently) without rewriting the entire subprocess code, but in the end I opted for the easy/hacky way out.
+You'll see two new files appear in your edgeware directory, max_videos.dat, and max_subliminals.dat.
+These are files that only contain a single number, which is accessed and edited by the various popups to properly change the active number of popups.
+It's 4 AM right now and I want to push this before I forget, so right now only the video cap is fixed, but subliminals should be an easy addition now and will be done when I next work on EW++.

 **Version 2**